MetricCode/365-days-of-hacking/wo1fbit/Assembly/README.md

 ~~~

 ## Data Movement

-When we want to move data from one register to another or from memory to memory or register to memory and vise versa, we use the `mov` opcode.
+To move data from one location to another (e.g. from a register to memory, from memory to a register, etc.), you can use the mov instruction.
+The syntax is as follows:

-Syntax:
 ~~~
 mov src, dest
 ~~~

-Note: `in AT&T when loading data in memory the source comes first followed by the destination e.g "opcode src, dest" .The "%" symbol is prefixed for each register reference and a "$" for immediate operands.`
+Note that in AT&T syntax, the source comes before the destination (e.g. mov src, dest).
+The % symbol is used to refer to registers, and the $ symbol is used for immediate operands.

-The opcode is the instruction that is executed by the CPU and the operand is the data or memory location used to execute that instruction.
-For the case above, `mov` is the opcode while the rest are the operands.
+The opcode (e.g. mov) is the instruction that is executed by the CPU, and the operands (e.g. src and dest) are the data or memory locations used in the instruction.

 ### Operand Sizes